branad9/watchotime/public_html/wp-content/plugins/mailoptin/readme.txt

 Block a portion of your content for subscribers only.
 [Content locking](https://mailoptin.io/article/setup-wordpress-content-locking/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) requires users to enter their email addresses in order to see the full article, otherwise they will see a blured content.

+= WooCommerce Order, Customer & Checkout Integration =

+MailOptin automatically [syncs your customers to your email list](https://mailoptin.io/article/woocommerce-mailchimp-aweber-more/) or gives them the option to subscribe during checkout.

+Want to segment your customers based on their order from a specific product category or tag? you're covered.

 = Conversion Boosting Optin Display Rules & Triggers =

+MailOptin includes several [WooCommerce display rules & triggers](https://mailoptin.io/woocommerce-targeting/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) to display targeted call-to-actions across your WooCommerce shop.
+Want to display a popup when a product is added to the cart? we've got you covered.
+The following conditions are available for creating upsells, down-sells & cross-sells: Products in Cart, Customer has Purchased, Cart Item Count, Cart Total and Customer Spent.

 Timing is everything.
 This is why MailOptin continually tracks visitors interaction on your website and display the right message or optin form at the right time they are likely to convert.